The Way Forward: Integrating and Extending Your SAP Landscape in the Cloud

 The most successful companies have one mission in common: they respond to changing market conditions with ease and agility, while consistently delivering exceptional experiences for all stakeholders.
 They are intelligent enterprises.

-This is where the ability to integrate and extend in the cloud, with SAP Cloud Platform, becomes pivotal in becoming an intelligent enterprise.
+This is where the ability to integrate and extend in the cloud, with SAP Business Technology Platform (SAP BTP), becomes pivotal.

 Innovation leads to success

 One of our favorite customer success stories is from one of our global oil & gas industry customers, Murphy Oil.
 They were lacking visibility into their oil well operations from onshore.
 Their data was spread across 15 systems and coordinating allocation of field resources to solve production problems was a manual effort.
 This meant sometimes it took many tries to get people, equipment, and spare parts aligned, which greatly impacted production and revenue.

 In a very short period of time, the customer implemented a digital remote operations center solution on SAP BTP, that unified information and integrated business processes that sat in different systems.
 Moreover, they enabled the information and processes to expand all the way to mobile devices.
 This remote operation center ensures that the customer has intelligent data management, smart allocation of resources, improved safety conditions of staff, and a seamless flow of processes.

 Innovation isn’t just about the latest and greatest trends to come out of technology.
 Innovation is, foremost, about how it impacts the business.
 For instance, finding paper-based and manual processes that are ready to be digitized is one of the best forms of innovation a company can achieve.